-Background on the Issues Under the original plan, the 29-miles of express lanes starting in Stafford County were to end in Crystal City.
-Strong opposition from Arlington led VDOT to select the new endpoint to be ramp at Turkeycock Run, a highly populated area on 395N just south of the Duke Street.
-The location is directly next to an expansive network of neighborhoods, federally protected wetlands, businesses, and a wide range of playgrounds, walking paths, and other outdoor recreational facilities.
+Under the original plan, the 29-miles of HOT lanes starting in Stafford County were to end in Crystal City.
+Strong opposition from Arlington led VDOT to select the new endpoint to be at an as-yet unbuilt ramp–to be called Turkeycock Run–just south of the Duke Street exit on 395N.

-Although the Turkeycock ramp had always been part of the project’s design, it was originally to be an auxiliary ramp with very light projected usage since the vast majority of northbound morning rush hour traffic would not exit there but rather continue to the Pentagon, Crystal City, or Washington, DC.
+Although the Turkeycock ramp had always been part of the project’s design, it was originally to be an auxiliary ramp with very light projected usage since the vast majority of northbound morning rush hour traffic would not exit there but rather continue to Seminary Road, the Pentagon, Crystal City, or Washington, DC.

-In spite of this major design change, VDOT--intent on keeping to its building schedule that had been delayed by the Arlington County case--ignored its legal obligation to study all the potential impacts the ramp could have in selecting Turkeycock as the new terminus for the express lanes project.
+In spite of this major design change, VDOT–intent on keeping on its building schedule that had been delayed by the Arlington County case–ignored its clear obligation to study all the potential impacts the ramp could have in selecting Turkeycock as the new terminus for the HOT lanes project.

 We are indignant that:

-In its rush to build, VDOT arbitrarily and without careful analysis selected the Turkeycock Run location, not because it was the best site, but because it was convenient and VDOT wanted to make up for time lost fighting the Arlington case.
+- In its rush to build, VDOT arbitrarily and without careful analysis selected the Turkeycock Run location, not because it was the best site, but because it was convenient and VDOT wanted to make up for time lost fighting the Arlington case.